:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 Looks elegant on display

 Rabbit is renowned for its wine bottle openers, both manual and electric.
-With a timeless black and gold design, the RBT Electric Corkscrew by Rabbit is effortless and definitely a worthwhile splurge.
+With a timeless black and gold design, the RBT Electric Corkscrew by Rabbit is effortless and definitely a worthwhile splurge—for yourself or to give as a gift.

 Measuring 8.27 inches in height and made from stainless steel, the RBT fits over the neck of a bottle and will automatically begin to penetrate the cork.
 The opener also auto-ejects once finished.
 The set includes an anti-slip coaster to prevent your wine bottle from rotating during opening, as well as an integrated foil cutter that can be attached easily to the top of the model.